oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 ### Migration
 We must ensure a minimal NIC downtime during the live migration process.
-The switch over from the ports on the source and descination host must be as quick as possible and also synchronized with the switch over of the VM itself.
+The switch over from the ports on the source and destination host must be as quick as possible and also synchronized with the switch over of the VM itself.
 The following BZ has been created to describe and track this issue:
 [OVS bugzilla](https://bugzilla.redhat.com/show_bug.cgi?id=1369362)